-Pediatric Vision services
+Pediatric Vision Services

 We cover pediatric vision services through the last day of the month in which a child turns age 19.
-Covered health services include: one comprehensive low vision exam every five years and low vision aids; one routine eye exam per calendar year and one pair of eyeglasses (with standard frames and lenses) or contact lenses per calendar year.
-Please refer to the Schedule of Benefits for additional information and any limitations.
+Covered services include: one comprehensive low vision exam every five years and low vision aids; one routine eye exam per calendar year and one pair of eyeglasses (with standard frames and lenses) or contact lenses per calendar year.
+Please refer to the Statement of Benefits for additional information and any limitations.

-Physician services for sickness and injury
+Physician Services for Sickness and Injury